themotleyfool/rfcs/drafts/x-scheduled-update-publishing.md

 This would follow the current publishing workflow

-1. User creates a new page with a`go_live_time` in the future
+1. User creates a new page with a `go_live_time` in the future
-2. User publishes page.
+2. User publishes page
 3. Page does not go live
 4. User receives a message indicating that page has been scheduled

 ### Existing Page Workflow

-1. User updates a page with a`go_live_time` in the future
+1. User updates a page with a `go_live_time` in the future
-2. User publishes page.
+2. User publishes page
 3. New changes do not go live
 4. Page is still accessible with old revision
 5. User receives a message indicating that page has been scheduled